Oussamazz/ft_linux/README.md

 - Choose between a 32-bit or 64-bit system.

 ### Management and Configuration Software

-- Use SysV or SystemD for central management and configuration.
+- Use SysV or SystemD for central management and configuration
 ### Bootloader

-- Ensure your distro boots with a bootloader (LILO or GRUB).
+- Ensure your distro boots with a bootloader (LILO or GRUB)

 ### Kernel Binary Naming